-What ended up coming out of the initial effort by Microsoft to run .Net code in the browser was some seriously good patterns utilising SignalR and Websockets.
+What ended up coming out of the initial effort by Microsoft to run .NET code in the browser was some seriously good patterns utilising some forward thinking client/server communication mechanisms.

 As of ASP.Net core 3.0, Blazor Server is production ready

 A typical interaction between a web browser and a web server consists of a series of HTTP requests and responses.
 On startup of a Blazor Server app, this remains the same with a typical ASP.NET core request / response pipeline with middleware and services being configured the same as a standard .NET core web app.

 But as soon as the initial payload is received by the client, let's assume a web browser, as opposed to only HTTP, a websocket will open a persistent bi-directional connection where multiple messages being sent back and forth.
 This also means the server can send (push) messages to the client at any time.
 Blazor Server is built on SignalR, which is built on websockets among other things.